Foneom/JavaJuniorTestProgram/README.md

 # JavaJuniorTestProgram
 ## Discription
 Test task for the vacancy Java Junior.
-This project has implemented a flight processing system:
+This project has implemented a flight processing system.
 ## Air travel filters:
 - Full list if flights
 - Departure to the current point in time